Killing of Freddie Gray: Spike in Baltimore homicides

 In May 2015, there were 43 homicides in Baltimore, making it the deadliest month in 40 years behind August 1972 (45 homicides) and December 1971 (44 homicides).
 The monthly homicide rate fell to 29 in June 2015 but in July 2015, 45 murders were recorded, tying with the record in 1972.
 Lt.
 Gene Ryan, president of Baltimore Fraternal Order of Police, said this was partly due to an increase of confidence among criminals in Baltimore.
-Then-police commissioner, Anthony Batts, blamed drugs looted from pharmacies during the riots for the spike in crime.
+Police commissioner, Anthony Batts, blamed drugs looted from pharmacies during the riots for the spike in crime.

 The 2015 homicide total as of July 31 was 189 compared to 119 by the end of July 2014.
 On August 3, in an attempt to solve the cases, Baltimore announced the Baltimore Federal Homicide Task Force.
 It was a partnership of the Baltimore police and five federal crime-fighting agencies.
 The agencies would each embed two agents with the Baltimore police to help investigate.
 On July 8, 2015, Mayor Stephanie Rawlings-Blake fired Police Commissioner Anthony Batts, saying that his response to the death of Gray had become a distraction, while the police failed to prevent the spike in homicides.

 Baltimore ended the year with 344 homicides, the second-highest total behind 1993, when 353 murders occurred.
 It was also the first time since 1999 that the city recorded at least 300 homicides within a calendar year.